jhkrug/jhkrug.github.io/_posts/2014-10-10-rpi_patron_happy_sad.md

 'Did you manage to get done, what you came to the library for today?'

-We procured a Pi, some red and green buttons with LEDs, bit's of wire and a break out board.
+We procured a Pi, some red and green buttons with LEDs, bits of wire and a break out board.
 Soldering not necessary, just a little wire stripping.

 <!--more-->